Hip Replacement

 Your surgeon will perform either a total hip replacement or a partial hip replacement:

-Total hip replacement: A surgeon will replace your whole hip with a prosthetic joint.
-They’ll replace the top (femoral head) of your thighbone (femur) and the socket it fits into (acetabulum).
+1. Total hip replacement: The ball (femur head) of your thighbone and the socket it fits into (acetabulum) both are replaced.
 Almost all hip replacements are total hip replacements.

 When would I need a hip replacement?